yingji15/MSG_public/README.md

 ## Prerequisites

+Please install Perl if using our scripts to format X (genotype), Y (splicing) matrices

 Please install the following packages before running the scripts, as the scripts depend on some functions from these packages

 R packages: